 The IT Department creates, maintains and updates statewide case management systems for all three levels of Pennsylvania courts and its administrative offices.
 Local court officials are able to access information about parties related to cases anywhere in the state.
 The systems are linked, allowing data to be shared on cases as they move through the court system.

 For example, in 2014, 217,375 cases were electronically transferred from the Magisterial District Judge System (commonly called MDJS) to the Common Pleas “Criminal” Case Management System (called CPCMS), saving county court staff countless hours by eliminating the need for redundant data entry.
 Along with the Appellate Court Management System (called PACMS), these three systems docketed nearly 2.8 million cases in 2014.

-In 2013 more than 5,400 criminal justice system staff representing more than 20 criminal justice partners and law enforcement agencies depended on the case management systems to perform their daily duties.
+In 2014, criminal justice system staff representing more than 20 criminal justice partners and law enforcement agencies depended on the case management systems to perform their daily duties.
 Those partners include probation departments, the Department of Corrections, PennDOT, the Attorney General, PA State Police, district attorneys and the Pennsylvania Commission on Crime and Delinquency to name just a few.

 The Unified Judicial System’s web portal provides access to tens of millions of cases which were viewed by users more than 65 million times last year, free of charge.
 Finding the information is easy – go to the top of this page and click on “Docket Sheets.”

 The data maintained and shared by the Judiciary has had a far-reaching impact by improving public safety and the safety of law-enforcement officials (see how here), while also creating administrative efficiencies for courts and other criminal justice agencies.